badpower45/discount-test/replit.md

 # Overview

-This is a discount platform web application similar to "Waffarha" that allows users to browse offers from restaurants and cafes, register to receive unique discount codes, and enables merchants to validate those codes.
+This is a Progressive Web App (PWA) discount platform similar to "Waffarha" that allows users to browse offers from restaurants and cafes, register to receive unique discount codes, and enables merchants to validate those codes.
 The application provides separate dashboards for customers, merchants, and administrators with full CRUD operations for managing offers, customers, and discount codes.

+**PWA Features:**
+- Installable on mobile devices (iOS/Android)
+- Works offline with cached content
+- Push notifications support for real-time alerts
+- App-like experience on mobile browsers
+- Service Worker for offline-first functionality

 # User Preferences